Click Here for Our Recommended Antivirus for Your Device

 What is Jiu-jitsu?

 Jiu-jitsu is a martial art that includes ground fighting and grappling techniques.
 It helps to control the opponent and forces him to submit.
-It is often known as a soft and gentle art that permits a weak and small person to defend himself.
+It is known as a soft and gentle art that permits a weak and small person to defend himself.

 Jiu-jitsu has several physical benefits.
 It is an amalgamation of explosive and dynamic movements.